link-discord/mineflayer-auto-eat/README.md

 Acceptable Values are "saturation" or "foodPoints"

-default: "foodPoints"
+default: "saturation"

 #### bot.autoEat.options.startAt

 If the bot has less or equal food points than this value, the bot will start eating

-default: 14
+default: 16

 #### bot.autoEat.options.bannedFood

 The bot will not eat the items in the array.

-default: ['pufferfish', 'spider_eye', 'poisonous_potato', 'rotten_flesh']
+default: pufferfish, spider_eye, poisonous_potato, rotten_flesh, chorus_fruit, chicken, suspicious_stew, enchanted_golden_apple, golden_apple

 #### bot.autoEat.options.ignoreInventoryCheck